FOLLOW ROLAND AND LARS’ DREAM SKI ADVENTURE

 ZeroSixZero: less wind and good to go

 Distance record today: 19 km!!
-The night turned quiet and beautiful.
+The night slowly turned quiet and beautiful.
 We woke up to a lot of snow.
 Fierce work to dig out the tents and sledges – it took at least 1.5 hours.
 So we started walking a bit late, but the sun was shining and it was a lovely day to be on the move.

 Day 17 – Monday, 24 November

 Tomorrow we plan to descend and navigate around a pair of islands whose terrain we know little about.
 We’re unsure what awaits—ridges, slopes, windblown valleys, or ice walls—so the route will likely be both challenging and interesting.
 All is well otherwise.
-We switched Roland’s skins to quick-skins, which should give him better glide moving forward.
+We switched Roland’s skins to click-skins, which should give him better glide moving forward.

 Day 18 – Tuesday, 25 November